Layout

 Anatomy

-The Drawer contains four required elements and one optional element.
+The drawer contains two required elements and three optional elements.

 Options